Guide

 nylas auth config

-# Paste your API key when prompted
+# paste API key when prompted

 nylas auth whoami